sagemath/trac_to_gh/Issue 4822.md

 # Issue 4822: Tweak to the error message for EllipticCurve

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4822

 Original creator: ljpk